Caregiving While Shopping Sustainably

 No matter where you live, the health and future of our planet is likely on your mind.
 Our interconnectedness with the well-being of Earth has never been clearer, and many of us have started taking steps to minimize our impact on the environment and live more sustainably.

 If you’re caregiving for someone who needs a little extra support as they’re in the process of healing, it can be a balancing act to figure out how to keep them comfortable while also being mindful of the planet.
-And since this balancing act is very close to the heart of Arkeras, we’ve compiled some of our favorite resources in order to share them with you.
+And since this balancing act is very close to the heart of Arkeras, we’ve compiled some of our favorite resources to help you with sustainable living during the process of healing.

 Don’t overlook the things you already have.